jfflbnntt/dmsguild/expandedArmory/weapon/descriptions.md

 **Dart.** A dart is a small specialized throwing weapon, similar to an arrow, with a short shaft, fletching, and a weighted head.
 It can also be used as ammunititon for the **dart thrower** which extends the range and power of the dart.

-**Light Crossbow or Repeating Light Crossbow.** A small mechanical bow mounted horizontally onto a wooden stock which fires bolts when a trigger is depressed.
+**Light Crossbow and Repeating Light Crossbow.** A small mechanical bow mounted horizontally onto a wooden stock which fires bolts when a trigger is depressed.
 The bow must be reset and bolts must be loaded individually between shots.
 A wall manned with guards equipped with light crossbows is an effective deterent.
 A **repeating** light crossbow has been modified to use a magazine of bolts which replaces the need to load after every shot.

 **Net.** A grid of woven and knotted rope or vines meant to entrap and entangle other creatures.
 It causes no direct damage but imposes the Restrained condition on a target it hits.
 A net has no effect on a creature that is formless, Huge, or larger.
 The net can be cut by doing 5 points of slashing damage to it (AC 10), effectively freeing a captured creature.
 Being a thrown weapon with a very short range it suffers from Disadvantage in most cases, unless you have a special feat or other source of Advantage to cancel it out.

-**Short Bow or Recurve Short Bow.** A short bow is a small bow that is meant for short range or can be used while mounted.
+**Short Bow and Recurve Short Bow.** A short bow is a small bow that is meant for short range or can be used while mounted.
 A recurve short bow is shaped with additional curves to increase its range and adds the **powerdraw** property and are often crafted of composited materials to add spring and resilience to the bow.

 **Sling.** A sling is a simple leather thong with a pouch use for hurling stones or metal bullets.
-It is a common weapon among shepherds and other common folk and can be easily stored in a pouch.
+It is a common weapon among shepherds and other common folk and can be easily stored in a pouch along with stones and bullets.

 ### Martial Melee Weapons